davidgutierrezrubio/jmathanim/manual/06_AdvancedTopics/AdvancedTopics.md

 # Making procedural animations

-For procedural animations we means animations made "manually" performing the modifications to the objects and advancing a frame, most like a stop motion artist would do.
+For procedural animations we mean animations made "manually" performing the modifications to the objects and advancing a frame, most like a stop motion artist would do.
 This method is needed for complex movements that cannot be done with the predefined animations.
 For this, the `JMathAnimScene`class has a protected variable, named `dt`, that holds the time step for each frame.
-The `advanceFrame()`method manually do all necessary procedures to create the frame and save it.
+The `advanceFrame()`method  does all necessary procedures to create the frame and save it.
 For example, let's make a program that moves a point with uniformly random steps:

 ```java
 A=Point.origin();